Ultimate checklist for a newly joining fullstack software engineer

 So here I've put together a checklist that every newly joining fullstack should go through, to feel confident developing, maintaining and observing a service they are responsible for.

 The first and the most important thing is to know where to find Logs.
 You needed logs for every microservice, for both Staging and every Live environment in every region.
-Logs can be managed via Datadog, Loki or Loggly, so if that's the case, go there, filter out by the service name, log level set to "Error" and choose the backspan of one day.
+Logs can be managed via Datadog, Loki, Loggly or similar.
+Just go there, filter out by the service name, log level set to "Error" and choose the backspan of one day.
+It won't hurt to create some bookmarks for quick access.

 So any time you could check the logs and quickly see if there are any recent errors.